wedapps/project2/Step-By-Step.md

 Creating this document

 #### 2
-Creating new Android Studio project - pending
+Creating new Android Studio project

 #### 3
 Preparing the project: - pending